 Episodes of Regional and Class Transformation," Labor History 39 (May 1998).
 A Labor

 History Forum article with comments by Thomas Sugrue, Grace Elizabeth Hale, and

 "The Shaping of California History" in

 Major Problems in California History, Sucheng Chan and Spencer C. Olin,

 Demonstrating the Census Public Use Microdata Samples."
 Journal of American History 82 (June

 Mapping American Social Movements (a born digitial project)

 Book: Left Coast Rising: The Making of a Regional Political Tradition

-Directed by James Gregory, these online oral history and research projects explore the labor and civil rights history of the Pacific Northwest region.
-The seven projects bring together more than 100 oral history interviews and over 4,000 photographs, documents, and digitized newspaper articles.
-They also feature more than 150 research reports written by undergraduate and graduate students who have participated in classes linked to the projects.
-The civil rights and labor history projects have been profiled in the Chronicle of Higher Education (5/24/02) and rated among the most important online U.S. history resources by the authors of History Matters: A Student Guide to U.S. History Online.
-They have been quoted in major newspapers and scholarly studies and are currently used in numerous history and social studies classes at the college and k-12 level.
-They are used by more than 600,000 visitors annually.
+The Consortium is a collection of thirteen online public history projects directed by James Gregory and funded by grants from the Harry Bridges Center for Labor Studies, the Walter Simpson Humanities Center, the Center for the Study of the Pacific Northwest, King County 4 Culture, and other sources.
+The digital projects include more than 100 oral history interviews and several thousand photographs, documents, and digitized newspaper articles.
+They also feature research articles written by undergraduate and graduate students who have participated in classes linked to the projects.
+The projects have been profiled in the Chronicle of Higher Education and rated among the most important online U.S. history resources by the editors of History Matters: A Student Guide to U.S. History Online.
+The National Council on Public History called one project “the most complete set of resources about civil rights struggles for any city outside the South.”
+They have been quoted in scholarly studies and major newspapers and they are currently used in numerous classes at the university, college, and k-12 levels.
+They have recorded more than ten million page views.

 The Great Depression in Washington State Project